-Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.
+Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.

 You can also view an overview map of all the routes in the using the Snowdonia Walk Map>>

-|Aber Falls||4 miles (6.5 km)||Follow a splendid walking trail up to the beautiful Aber Falls on this walk in the Snowdonia National Park.
+|Aber Falls||4 miles (6.5 km)||Follow a splendid walking trail up to the beautiful Aber Falls on this circular walk in the Snowdonia National Park.
 Aber Falls (Rhaeadr Fawr in Welsh) is located near the village of Abergwyngregynin Gwynedd.
 The walk starts at the car park at Bont Newydd and follows the North Wales Path along the Afon Rhaeadr Fawr to the 120 ft high falls.
 You'll pass through the stunning scenery of the Coedydd National Nature Reserve with its wonderful woodland and mountain scenery.
 There's also a variety of wildlife to look out for including treecreepers, sparrowhawks, woodpeckers, tree pipits, skylarks and buzzards.
 If you're lucky you may spot polecats, stoat and lizards too.
 The walk involves a moderate climb but you're rewarded with magnificent views of the surrounding countryside and mountains from the high points.
 View Full Details>>|

 |Aberglaslyn Pass Beddgelert||1 miles (2 km)||This walk takes you through a stunning narrow gorge in the Snowdonia National Park.
 The path runs along the running waters of the River Glaslyn with waterfalls, interesting vegetation and wonderful views of the surrounding mountainous scenery.
 The Welsh Highland Railway runs through the pass so look out for their splendid steam trains as you go. |

 The walk starts from the National Trust car park in Nantmor village south of Beddgelert.
 From here it is a short stroll to the the fisherman's path which will take you along the side of the Aberglaslyn gorge and the River Glaslyn.
 The path runs for just over a mile to Beddgelert with mature oak woodland and old bridges over the river to observe.
 The village of Beddgelert is very picturesque with a fine bridge crossing the River Colwyn and a number of good pubs for refreshment.
 You can of course start the walk from here if you wish.
 View Full Details>>

 |Aran Fawddwy||10 miles (16 km)||Climb to the 905 m (2,969 ft) summit of this mountain in southern Snowdonia and enjoy breathtaking panoramic views.
 The mountain is only (31 ft) short of being a member of the Welsh 3000s. |